SkylineCommunications/dataminer-docs/connector-help/connector_help/opVision OPV9000 Card.md

 ### Optical

-Thispage displays the following information in the **Optical Modules Table:**
+This page displays the following information in the **Optical Modules Table:**

 - The table row identification, in the **Index** column
 - The **card index**